Evri international FAQs

 I would like to change to a drop-off service

-If you’ve booked a Courier Collection and would like to drop off at a ParcelShop or Locker, please let us know.
+If you’ve booked a courier collection and would like to drop off at a ParcelShop or Locker, please let us know.
 Check our guidance on how to contact us for international parcels to reach the right support for your query.

 I would like to leave my parcel in a secure location/unattended